 Medical District is located at the intersection of Wonder World Drive/Redwood Road and SH-123.
 Medical uses are primarily along Wonder World Drive west of SH-123.
 Multifamily housing also exists in the area.
-Place Types include Mixed Use Medium, Neighborhood High, and Commercial/ Employment Medium Northeast Highway 110 is a developing area along FM-110, including Whisper.
-Due to the environmental assets and constraints, the intensity of development will be low to medium.
-Place Types include Mixed Use Low and Neighborhood Medium.
+Place Types include Mixed Use Medium, Neighborhood High, and Commercial/ Employment Medium Central Highway 110 is an undeveloped area along FM-110 between Highway 80 and Staples Road where the community expressed a strong desire for new mixed use development to serve potential new residential developments.
+Due to the environmental assets and constraints pervasive in and near this location, the intensity of development is expected to be low to medium.
+Place Types comprising the Central Highway 110 Community Center include Mixed Use Low and Neighborhood Medium.